thecajuns.com

 Early family names in the area included Boutte, Broussard, Winters, Romero, Landry, Duplantis, Bonin, Labiche, Hebert, Dorsey, Boudreaux, Lancon, Charpentier, and others.

-The current community of Lydia developed primarily in the 1970s, when the Diamond Crystal Salt Co. abandoned the company town there and gave workers the opportunity to buy their company-owned houses and move them.
+The current community of Lydia developed primarily in the early 1970s, when the Morton Salt Co. abandoned the company town at Weeks Island and gave workers the opportunity to buy their company-owned houses and move them at company expense to lots at Lydia and other locations nearby.

 Lydia